aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 console.log(exportedObj2.number); // output 11
 ```

-although its a great thing for performance in certain cases we need to avoid module caching
-for that we can return the `module.export` as a function so for each instance have separate memory
+While module caching is great for performance, sometimes you need to create a fresh instance of an object from a module.
+You can achieve this by exporting a function (a factory) that returns a new object each time it's called.
+The module itself is still cached, but you get a unique object with every invocation.

 **example:**